 Since 1946, WW Johnson Meat Company has produced premium, quality ground beef distributed to retail and food service operations across the Midwest and beyond.
 As the company’s workforce continued to diversify, it needed a way to break the language barrier between employees and trainers and verify that employees understood training concepts.
 This case study shows how WW Johnson Meat implemented consistent, multilingual content and automated recordkeeping to overcome barriers of learning.

-A rapid, accurate, and reliable molecular assay for detecting Listeria species in food and environmental samples.
+A rapid, accurate, and reliable molecular test for E. coli O157:H7 detection from food samples.

 From Farm to Fork, the Produce industry is continually challenged to deliver fresh, safe, quality products to the consumers.
 With the diversity in commodities, locations,